-As the dad of a 3 year old and 18-month-old I’ve spent a fair share of my time stain treating and cleaning up crazy messes.
+As the dad of a 3-year-old and 18-month-old, I’ve spent a fair share of my time stain treating things and cleaning up crazy messes.

 One of the most common issues I’ve had to deal with is how to remove permanent marker from a variety of surfaces.
 Now, you might wonder why my kids have access to sharpies.
 Rest assured, they don’t.
 But somehow, they always get them anyway.
 If you’re a parent, you understand.

 So, whether you’re a parent (like me) trying to remove sharpie from the wall and the dog or you’re an eBay reseller (also like me) trying to remove sharpie from shoes, clothes, and other thrift goods, we’ve got the method and the power!

 Now, I know there are a bazillion methods out there for removing permanent marker.
 However, these are the things that, in my experience, have the greatest chance of removing the stain without damaging the material.
 After all, there’s no point in removing the stain if the cleaner you used leaves an even bigger stain behind!

 If you have any other tips or tricks, send us a message and we’ll add them to our list (we’ll even credit you…what an honor!)

 So let’s get to it!
 The process of removing sharpie from 99% of items in the exact same process:

 How To Get Sharpie Off Of Clothing & Other Household Items